whummer/terraform-provider-snowflake/MIGRATION_GUIDE.md

 ## v2.1.0 ➞ v2.2.0

+### *(new feature)* snowflake_image_repository resource
+Added a new preview resource for managing image repositories.
+See reference [docs](https://docs.snowflake.com/en/sql-reference/sql/create-image-repository).
+The limitation of this resource is that quoted names for special characters or case-sensitive names are not supported.
+Please use only characters compatible with [unquoted identifiers](https://docs.snowflake.com/en/sql-reference/identifiers-syntax#label-unquoted-identifier).
+The same constraint also applies to database and schema names where you create an image repository.
+This limitation in the provider follows the limitation in Snowflake (see the linked docs).

+This feature will be marked as a stable feature in future releases.
+Breaking changes are expected, even without bumping the major version.
+To use this feature, add `snowflake_image_repository_resource` to `preview_features_enabled` field in the provider configuration.

 ### *(new feature)* Managing tags for image repositories

 The [snowflake_tag_association](https://registry.terraform.io/providers/snowflakedb/snowflake/latest/docs/resources/tag_association) can now be used for managing tags in [image repositories](https://docs.snowflake.com/en/sql-reference/sql/create-image-repository).